server-client-xray/rsc-xray/docs/QUICKSTART.md

 Use the captured timings to correlate overlay observations with Flight delivery order.

+- The `--timeout <ms>` flag aborts the capture if a stream hangs (defaults to 30000).
+Set `--timeout 0` to disable the guard when debugging long-running routes.

 ## Overlay Stub

 - The OSS demo ships a stub overlay that logs instructions until `@rsc-xray/pro-overlay` is installed.